School of Public Policy Organizational Chart

 Director of the Public Policy Graduate Program: Appointed by the Director of the School of Public Policy in consultation with the Program Coordinators of Economics, Political Science and Sociology.
-The Director is responsible for program management and budget, head advisor for students, student recruitment, website maintenance, and representing the program on campus and in the community.
-The director has a .50 FTE appointment in the MPP Program and a .50 FTE appointment in their home program.
-The Director is Professor Brent S. Steel (Email: email@example.com; 318 Bexell Hall; Phone: 541-737-6133).
+The Director is responsible for program management and budget, head advisor for students, student recruitment, website maintenance, NASPAA reports and accreditation, and representing the program on campus and in the community.
+The director has a .50 FTE appointment in the Public Policy Graduate Program and a .50 FTE appointment in their home program.
+The Director is Professor Brent S. Steel (Email: email@example.com; 318 Bexell Hall; Phone: 541-737-2811).

-Public Policy Graduate Committee (Core Faculty): This committee is responsible for all MPP program planning and policy.
-Membership includes the MPP and PhD Admissions Committee, the Program Coordinators for Economics, Political Science and Sociology, all faculty that teach required core MPP and PhD courses, two elected students, a MPP Alumnus, a potential employer, the Graduate Director (ex officio), the School Director (ex officio), and the Assistant Graduate Director.
+Public Policy Executive Committee (Core Faculty): This committee is responsible for all MPP, Executive MPP and PhD programs planning and policy.
+Membership includes the MPP, EMPP and PhD Admissions Committees, the Program Coordinators for Economics, Political Science, Public Policy and Sociology, all faculty that teach required core MPP and PhD courses, concentration advisors, four elected students (2 MPP, 1 EMPP and 1 PhD), a MPP Alumnus, a potential employer, the Graduate Director, and the School Director.
 The committee meets three or more times a year as needed.

-MPP Student Representatives: Elected by secret ballot by MPP cohort, student representatives are responsible for representing MPP student interests and attending Public Policy Graduate Committee meetings.
+MPP and EMPP Student Representatives: Elected by secret ballot by MPP/EMPP cohort and modality, student representatives are responsible for representing MPP/EMPP student interests and attending Public Policy Graduate Committee meetings.